serverless/serverless/docs/providers/aws/guide/intro.md

 <!--
-title: Introduction to AWS and AWS Lambda with the Serverless Framework
+title: Serverless Guide - AWS Lambda - Introduction
 menuText: Intro
 menuOrder: 1
 description: An introduction to using AWS and AWS Lambda with the Serverless Framework.